 63:2 Wherefore art thou red in thine apparel, and thy garments like him that treadeth in the winefat?
 63:3 I have trodden the winepress alone; and of the people there was none with me: for I will tread them in mine anger, and trample them in my fury; and their blood shall be sprinkled upon my garments, and I will stain all my raiment.

-In the third year of the now rising New Europe they shall attack Asia; and the Asian armies will counter-attack against Europe and her allies including Turkey.
-In this third year God will begin to deliver Israel by bringing the armies of Asia against the New Europe and her allies.
+In the third year of the now rising New Europe they will attack Asia; and the Asian armies will counter-attack against Europe and her allies including Turkey.
+In this third year, God will begin to deliver Israel by bringing the armies of Asia against the New Europe and her allies.

 63:4 For the day of vengeance is in mine heart, and the year of my redeemed is come.

 63:5 And I looked, and there was none to help; and I wondered that there was none to uphold [there are none who will deliver Israel, therefore God intervenes]: therefore mine own arm brought salvation unto me; and my fury, it upheld me.
-63:6 And I will tread down the [desolaters of the New Europe alliance with the Turkey] people in mine anger, and make them drunk in my fury, and I will bring down their strength to the earth.
+63:6 And I will tread down the [desolaters of the New Europe alliance with their Psalm 83 allies] people in mine anger, and make them drunk in my fury, and I will bring down their strength to the earth.

 The mercy of Christ towards his repentant people